 He approached Dorothy Hallett, then Secretary of Colchester Blind Society and was told about the Talking Newspaper idea and that King Coels Kitten's (a Colchester based charity fundraising group) had earlier expressed an interest in creating a Talking Newspaper in Colchester.

-Contact was made with King Coel's Kittens who raised £1200 to buy the Telex 300 compact cassette multiple high speed copying equipment which were imported from the States.
+King Coel's Kittens raised £1200 to buy the Telex 300 compact cassette multiple high speed copying equipment which were imported from the States.
 The Students Union at the University paid for an initial batch of cassette tape recorders.
 The studio was loaned free of charge by the Language Centre, which had recently had a new recording studio built to a high standard.

 Volunteers from the University and the local community joined together to create the first Colchester Talking Newspaper on cassette tape on 20 JULY 1973.